FREE CONSULTATIONS 24/7

 Having a prescription for a medication means that you are allowed to possess and use that particular substance - not that you are allowed to drive while under its influence.
 Many prescription drugs can impair a person's judgment, reaction time, or coordination.
 Common prescription medications that can impair a person's driving ability include:

-• Opiate pain medication - Opiates used to manage short-term or chronic pain can cause significant impairment.
+• Opioid pain medication - Opiates used to manage short-term or chronic pain can cause significant impairment.
 People who suffer from chronic pain often do not feel intoxicated after taking their regular pain medication, but might be deemed legally impaired anyway.

-• Sleeping pills - Commonly prescribed sleep aids like Trazadone and Ambien can cause people to fall asleep while driving - or to start driving when they are already asleep.
+• Sleeping pills - Commonly prescribed sleep aids like Trazadone and Ambien can cause people to fall asleep while driving—or to start driving when they are already asleep.

 • Anxiety medication - Benzodiazepines used to manage clinical anxiety or panic attacks can cause sleepiness, short-term memory loss, or slow reaction speed.